-The footprint of the construction of this telecommunication mast will be 56m2, this includes the monopole mast and associated infrastructure.
-It is recommended that the development footprint not be expanded; and during the construction phase the moving area around this construction to be minimized and kept in close proximity to the site.
+The footprint of the construction of the telecommunication base station must remain 67m, this includes the tree mast and associated infrastructure.
+It is recommended that the development footprint not be expanded.
+The telecommunication mast must reflect that of a 25m high tree mast to blend in with the surrounding mature trees adjacent to the site.
+Access to the site must be strictly controlled and monitored.

-Vegetation:
+Visual: